 Another factor leading to the decline of the station’s usage was the fact that a person boarding the train at City Hall with a station intended destination below City Hall or in Brooklyn would wind up on the uptown platform at the Brooklyn Bridge station.
 They would then have to go upstairs and then down to the downtown platform to continue their journey.
 It was much easier to walk the short distance at street level to the Brooklyn Bridge station.

-In 1945, the station was closed when the tracks had to be expanded because the curved track could not be lengthened.
-The 6 train used to make all passengers disembark from the train at the Brooklyn Bridge stop.
-But that's no longer the case.
-The skylights have been reopened and the station opened back up.
-Passengers can not get out of the train and experience the City Hall Station as they once might have, but they can stay on the train as it turns around on those tracks and heads back north.
+Up until the late 1990’s the passengers on the Lexington Avenue Local (today’s 6 train) had to disembark from the train at the Brooklyn Bridge stop.
+That is no longer the case.
+The skylights have been reopened and the station lights turned back on.
+While passengers can not get out of the train and experience the City Hall Station as they once might have, but they can stay on the train as it loops around on those tracks and heads back north.

 The New York City Transit Museum hosts periodic tours of the abandoned station; however, you must be a member of the museum to attend.
 Check the website for details.

 If you will be staying on the downtown 6 train after it leaves the Brooklyn Bridge station, it is best to be in the 7th, 8th or 9th car as the train operates very slowly around the curve in front of the City Hall station.